-Lorelai is all smiles as she nods her head.
+Lorelai nods her head.
 "You did it, babe.
 You got in!"
 She says, holding up the acceptance letter.
 "You're gonna start on Monday!"

 "Oh, my gosh.
 I can't believe this.
 I'm going to Chilton!
 Sookie, I'm going to Chilton!"
-Rory yells in excitement as she hugs her mom and then Sookie.
+Rory yell with excitement as she hugs her mom.
 "I have to call Lane."
-Rory walks out of the kitchen.
+Rory runs out of the kitchen.

 Lorelai turns back to her other daughter.
 "Lauren, Rory's going to Chilton.
-Aren't you excited for her!"
-She asks.
+Isn't that exciting?"

-Sookie smiles and starts dancing around.
+Sookie smiles and starts dancing around the kitchen.
 "Rory's going to Chilton!
 Rory's going to Chilton!"
 She chants as she throws her towel in the air and walks away.
-It lands right one the stove causing a fire.
+It lands right on the stove causing a fire.

-The next day at the Inn, Michel is at the front desk writing down some stuff when the phone starts ringing.
-He is clearly ignoring it when Lorelai passes by.
+The next day, at the Inn, Michel is at the front desk writing in the books when the phone starts to ring.
+He is clearly ignoring it, on purpose, when Lorelai passes by.

 "Nope."
-Michel answers still writing.
+Michel continues writing.
 "People are particularly stupid today.
-I can't talk to any more of them."
+I can't talk to anymore of them."

 "You know who's really nice to talk to?"
 Lorelai asks, stopping at the desk.
-"The people at the unemployment agency."
+"The people are the unemployment agency."

 Michel rolls his eyes before answering the phone finally.
 "Independence Inn.
 Michel speaking.
-No, I'm sorry we're completely booked."
-Michel says, walking away.
+No. I'm sorry we're completely booked."
+Michel says and walks away.

 Lorelai begins opening the mail and sees one from Rory's school.
-She opens it immediately and is stunned by what she reads.
+She opens it and is stunned by what she is reading.